 Reasons your cell phone bill can increase

 If you look at your phone bill, you’ll probably notice a section dedicated to a bunch of little fees that add up fast.
 A change in any of these fees can make your bill rise.
+These fees typically include taxes, overage charges, and roaming charges.

 Fees and surcharges